GLOBAL REV GEN TERMS AND CONDITIONS

 8.4.
 The Receiving Party may disclose Confidential Information of the Disclosing Party if legally required to do so under applicable law or stock exchange listing.

-8.9.
+8.7.
 The know-how and campaign creation of the Activities and Services are the proprietary information of the Agency.
-The Agency may provide reports to the Client regarding the outcome of the Activities and Services however the Client is not entitled to have access to any account created by the Agency.
+The Agency may provide reports to the Client regarding the outcome of the Activities and Services however the Client is not entitled to have access to the account information created by the Agency itself.

-9.2.
-The Client may terminate this Agreement upon providing 14 Business Days notice in writing to the Agency.
+- Termination The Client may terminate this Agreement upon providing 30 Business Days notice in writing to the Agency.
 The Agency may terminate this Agreement upon providing 7 Business Days’ notice in writing.
 In either case, the Client shall remain liable for all costs for the Activities and/or Services incurred up until the termination date.

 10.2.
 To the extent that a Force Majeure Event has continued for 10 Business Days, the Client or the Agency has the right to cancel the remainder of the Order without penalty.

 11.1.
 This Agreement shall be governed by, interpreted and construed in accordance with the laws of the State of New South Wales and the parties submit to the jurisdiction of the courts of the State of New South Wales.